In-House Training Program Helps Team Fabricators Develop Welding Talent

 “The amount of work within a 4- or 5-mile radius of this facility, there’s about 5,000 manned jobs going on.
 We just can’t find qualified people,” says Nate Jacobson, shop superintendent at Team’s Port Arthur facility.
 “On average we have about 15 welder positions open at any time.”

-In-house training to meet needs
+In-house welding training

 To deal with that shortage, Team launched an in-house training program to recruit and train skilled welding operators.
 The goal is that many of the students will work for Team once they complete the 12-week program.